Mr-the-beginner/NewFox/README.md

 ##

 > [!IMPORTANT]
-> - On Firefox 152.0.0 in the search bar type about:config and make "browser.nova.enabled" false.
 >
 > - Use this configuration only on Firefox 136.0.0 and above, becuase it heavily depends on sidebar.
->
-> - the sidebar wont work on 156.0.0 (gotta fix it)

 >[!TIP]
 > - Check out the [main features](showcase.md)